-Priority assistance is a special customer status offered to anyone diagnosed with life-threatening medical conditions that depends on a reliable, fixed-line home telephone service to be able to call for assistance at any time.
+Priority assistance is a special customer status available to anyone diagnosed with life-threatening medical conditions who depends on a reliable, fixed-line home telephone service to be able to call for assistance at any time.

-The Australian Communications and Media Authority (the ACMA) has special rules telephone companies must meet for priority assistance customers.
+The ACMA has special rules that telephone companies must meet for priority assistance customers.

-Priority assistance customers are entitled to priority connection and fault repair of their telephone service.
+Priority assistance customers are entitled to priority connection and fault repair of their telephone service, and are to be provided with the highest level of service practicably available.
 The time frames for connecting a service or repairing a fault for a priority assistance customer is 24 hours in urban and rural areas and 48 hours in remote areas.
-If a priority assistance customer experiences two or more faults in a three month period, their phone service must be tested by the carrier.
+If those time frames cannot be met, the priority customer is to be provided with an interim service.
+If a priority assistance customer experiences two or more faults in a three-month period, their phone service must be tested by the carrier.

 Who offers priority assistance?